 Other exposures to sodium benzoate:

 Manufacturers add sodium benzoate to health and beauty products such as mouthwash, shampoo, body lotions, and deodorant to prevent bacteria from contaminating these items.
 Over-the-counter and prescription drugs such as pills, cough syrups, and topical medications also can contain sodium benzoate.
+[Note: We do absorb much of what we put on our bodies, however, unless a product contains citric acid and/or ascorbic acid (vitamin C) that creates the dangerous benzene it is less of a concern.

 What you should do: